thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 Unfortunately, when I asked them how they do it, the answers I got didn't help me at all.
 Most people told me they just created time for it.
 Whether it was after their kids have gone to bed, early in the morning or on the weekends, they just took time and did it.
 But with my already packed schedule, I just couldn't see how that would even be possible for me.
 To understand my challenge, let me explain how my schedule goes.

 I start my day at 5 a.m.
 From 5 a.m to 6 a.m, I go through my waking up routine which includes some meditations and stretching exercices to get my blood flowing to my brain.
-After that, 6 a.m to 6 p.m is reserved for work: 8h on my regular job, one hour exercising and the rest on RDC Études or household chores.\
+After that, 6 a.m to 6 p.m is reserved for work: 8h on my regular job, an hour working out and the rest on RDC Études or household chores.\
 After I am done working at 6 p.m, I try to spend the next three and half hours with my family as much as I can.
-That includes eating supper together, playing with my kid, watching a NBA game and praying together. \
+That includes eating supper together, playing with my child, watching a NBA game and praying together. \
 At 9:30 p.m, I do a quick retrospective of the day and plan the next one.
 It usually takes me around 25 minutes.
 Then I spent the rest of the day with my wife trying to fall asleep before 11 p.m in order to have at least 6 hours of sleep before hitting restart the next morning at 5 a.m.

 Such a detailed routine made it hard for me to find time to learn outside of work on weekdays.
 Before having a family, I used to spend almost the entirety of my time after work to learn new techniques or work on side project.
 But since 2018, it has gradually become difficult or downright impossible to do so.
 I could still use the weekends though.
 But even there, I had another big challenge.